-Invisalign Express is a popular clear aligner option because you can receive the one-on-one treatment time that’s offered with Invisalign, without a lengthy treatment time and high cost.
+Invisalign Express is nice because you can receive Invisalign’s one-on-one treatment time, without a lengthy treatment time and high cost.
 Its timeline is similar to at-home clear aligners like Byte and SmileDirectClub, but so is the scope of conditions it can treat—typically just mild and moderate crowding and spacing.

-Still, for people who are just seeking small changes to more minor misalignments, Invisalign Express is a highly trusted and widely available treatment option.
-In this guide, we’ll evaluate Invisalign Express based on five elements: effectiveness, affordability, convenience, appearance, and customer support.
+Still, for people who are just seeking small changes to more minor misalignments, Invisalign Express is widely trusted and available.
+Just know that it’s up to your dentist, not you, on whether it’s a good fit for your teeth.
+In this guide, we’ll evaluate Invisalign Express based on five criteria: scope of treatment, affordability, convenience, appearance, and customer support.
 We’ve provided a lot more detail on how Invisalign stacks up category by category, but here’s a quick summary of the biggest pros and cons:

 Invisalign Express Pros

-- As the name suggests, Invisalign Express treatment is quite short — often around six months.
-That’s much shorter than standard Invisalign and ClearCorrect’s 12-18-month timelines and around the same as most at-home treatments like SmileDirectClub.
+- As the name suggests, Invisalign Express treatment is quite short — often around 3–6 months.
+That’s much shorter than standard Invisalign and ClearCorrect’s 12–18 month timelines, and around the same as most at-home treatments like SmileDirectClub.